-Ecological and slow design sage Alastair Fuad-Luke writes in ‘Slow Theory’ that setting such goals encourage those engaged in design to take a long view; stimulate a renewed joy in design (and its outputs); celebrate diversity and pluralism; envision slow as a positive socio-cultural value; and, focus on the present rather than trying to design the future (19).
+Ecological and slow design author Alastair Fuad-Luke writes in ‘Slow Theory’ that setting such goals encourage those engaged in design to take a long view; stimulate a renewed joy in design (and its outputs); celebrate diversity and pluralism; and focus on the present.

 Conceived as a floating structure, built mostly of salvaged materials, the project component of the thesis (RAFT) is used as a way to test and work through the creative possibilities that surround slow design.